myfitsmid/Group7/README.md

 # Features
 - Search for soccer players
 - Search for soccer clubs
-- View player information and stats
+- View player information and stats(position,age,nationality,club)
+- Head-Head comparison between two players or clubs
+- Filter search results by league or position
   # API
 Our website will use a public soccer API to retrieve live information about soccer players and clubs.
 # Team Members